Online gift button

 Congratulations to this year's History Department Scholarship Recipients/Award Winners!

-• Gillespie Scholarship Recipient: Alexander Constantine
+• Gillespie Scholarship Recipient: Natalie Spriggs

-• Maggie Elrod Scholarship Recipient: Madison Bray
+• Maggie Elrod Scholarship Recipient: Addison Sanders

 Departmental Events: Past and Present

-Departmental Highlights
+Departmental Highlights:

 Greg Bell BookDr.
 Greg Bell, Assistant Professor of History and Program Director for the Medieval Studies Program, has a new book, "Logistics of the First Crusade" that is now available!